HEmile/juggl/docs/Features/Styling/CSS Styling.md

 We will first discuss how to [[#Selectors|select certain objects]], then discuss common [[#Properties|properties]] you might want to change, then finally show a couple of [[#Snippets|snippets]] to get started.

+If you prefer to start off with examples, I'd recommend immediately jumping to [[#Snippets]].

 If you need more help, feel free to join the [[Discord]] where help is provided for all your styling questions!

 # Selectors